NOT WHAT YOU’RE THINKING

 Need time to stop and smell the roses?
 There’s no better place to do that than the Hunter Valley Gardens, especially during their October/November annual Rose Spectacular which features 35,000 rose bushes in over 125 different varieties and more than 2 million rose blooms.
 If you can tear your senses away from the sensational visual and fragrant spectacle, there are regular talks and presentations explaining the history of the rose and how you can grow your own.

 These gardens are worth visiting any time of year though with beautiful landscaping and different themed gardens.
 There are eight km of walking paths over 60 acres taking you through a beautiful array of themed gardens.

-From early November to late January the gardens puts on a Christmas lights spectacular with new displays regularly being added.
+From early November to late January the gardens put on a Christmas light spectacular with new displays regularly being added.
 To add to the delights this time are the fairy garden, Cinderella’s castle and a pink unicorn.
 I am so going to have to bring four-year-old Goddess there – she LOVEs pink unicorns.
 Check out the website for more information.

 If all that sensory overload has taken its toll you can relax in one of the many spas in the Hunter Valley.
 A few years ago Hubby and I indulged at Endota Spa at Peppers Guest House with a hot stone massage – amazing!

 Every occasion is a reason for celebration in Wine Country, as the Hunter is known, so there are always parties for events such as Melbourne Cup day, Oktoberfest and more.
 Check out the website www.huntervalley.com.au for all the details.